A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Statement and Proof of Theorem

 (Anderson \etal prove essentially the same lemma (their Corollary 3), but for the successful-queries variant.
 Their proof uses their side-weights technique and extends essentially unchanged to our setting.
 For completeness we include the proof in Appendix~\ref{sec: MLK proof}.)

+{ The idea of the proof is to infinitesimally perturb the weights to make $k_b$ the uniquely largest-weight key in $\Queries$.
+Lemma~\ref{lemma: root MLK} implies that there is a tree $T$ that is optimal for the perturbed instance and has one of the Properties (a)--(c), which (given the perturbation) implies that $T$ has one of the Properties (i)--(iii).
+The perturbation is sufficiently small so that any optimal tree ($T$, in particular) for the perturbed instance must also be optimal for the original instance.
+(Similar arguments have been used for other problems, such as the Minimum Spanning Tree problem, to extend algorithms for distinct-weights instances to algorithms for general instances, see e.g.~\cite[\S 4.5]{kleiberg_tardos_algorithm_design_2006}.)
+Here are the details.

-Now, for each integer $i\ge 1$, define a new instance with the same set of keys but with the weight of key $k_b$ increased by $1/i$.
+} For each integer $i\ge 1$, define a new instance with the same set of keys but with the weight of key $k_b$ increased by $1/i$.
 That is, let $\beta^i_b = \beta_b+1/i$ and $\beta_{a}^i =\beta_{a}$ for all $a\ne b$.
-By Lemma~\ref{lemma: root MLK}, there is an optimal tree $T^i$ for the modified instance such that $T^i$ satisfies conditions (a)--(c) of Lemma~\ref{lemma: root MLK} for the modified instance, and therefore satisfies conditions (i)--(iii) of the theorem for the original instance.
+By Lemma~\ref{lemma: root MLK}, there is an optimal tree $T^i$ for the modified instance such that $T^i$ satisfies one of (a)--(c) of Lemma~\ref{lemma: root MLK} for the modified instance, and therefore satisfies one of (i)--(iii) of the theorem for the original instance.
 Let tree $T$ be such that $T=T^i$ for infinitely many $i$.
 (Such a $T$ must exist, because the possible trees for each modified instance are the same, and there are finitely many of them.)
-Then $T$ is a possible tree for the original instance and has the desired property.
+Then $T$ is a possible tree for the original instance and has one of Properties (i)--(iii), as desired.
 To finish we show that $T$ is optimal for the original instance.

 Let $T^*$ be an optimal tree for the original instance.
 For all $i$ such that $T=T^i$, \lineNumberPatch

 (In this derivation, arguments $\beta$ or $\beta^i$ in the cost function indicate which key weights are used to compute it.)
 This holds as $i\rightarrow\infty$, so $\cost(T, \beta) \le \cost(T^*, \beta)$, and thus $T$ is also optimal for the original instance. \end{proof}